 Science & Experience of Cold Plunge Therapy

-My ice bath book is advancing towards publication of a limited first edition that will only be available at CryoCon2024 or through Morozko Forge.
+A limited first edition of my book Uncommon Cold is only be available through Morozko Forge.
 This edition is the integration of hundreds of scientific studies and a dozen personal stories of health transformation I’ve conducted with readers of this blog.
-It has chapters on cancer, testosterone, sexual performance, autoimmune disorders, Type 2 diabetes, exercise performance, Alzhiemer’s and more.
+It has chapters on cancer, testosterone, sexual performance, autoimmune disorders, Type 2 diabetes, exercise performance, Alzheimer's and more.

 I’m publishing the Introduction here, in its entirety, so you can get a better idea of my personal motivates for writing the book, and the difference that it might make in your own health.
 For the Preface, visit https://seagertp.substack.com/